 Admissions Information and the Online Application

 You must submit an online application with the Graduate College.
-All application materials can be uploaded into the online application system, including unofficial documents, TOEFL, and GRE score reports.
+All application materials can be uploaded into the online application system, including unofficial documents, English Proficiency, and optional GRE score reports.
 The online application will ask you for the program and option to which you are applying and you will need to list all faculty with whom you have been in correspondence.

 Required documents that you will asked for in the online application include:

 • A summary of coursework form (Students coming from institutions outside of the US are also required to list courses and grades.
 The U.S is on a 4.0 scale, but other countries are on a scale of 10 or 100.
 Just make a note on the scale on which you received your grades).

 • A minimum of 3 letters of recommendation.

 The application will generate an email request for the letters after you enter your recommenders’ contact information.
 This is the only part of the application that you can edit once you submit the application.
 You will be able to see who has sent their letter and who has not.
 You will be able to add recommenders throughout the process in case one of your recommenders does not respond.
 Please see the application tips link for tips on selecting recommenders.
 Your recommenders can choose to use regular mail, or send an email with the letter attached to the graduate coordinator.
 You can let them know this, but these instructions are also in the email that is sent via the online mechanism.

 • Official transcripts from all Colleges and Universities attended will only be required if you are admitted to the program.
 Please only upload unofficial transcripts into the online process.